 Presented first of all was metabolism of the human body (body heat and organ function) while at rest and at work.
 Next were single food components like proteins, fats and carbohydrates as shown by their chemical properties, their heat of combustion (calories) and equivalent values.
 Their different influences on human metabolism were discussed, including the effects of water and nutritive salts.
 Addressed last were the nutritional needs required to fuel an adult body and to keep it fit and able to work.
 Topics included the use and good digestion of foodstuffs in relation to topics such as: quantity, volume, temperature and meals; the question of which diet would be best, whether vegetarian, meat-based, or a combination of vegetarian and meat-based; preparation of food and the effect of stimulant foodstuffs; and the financial cost of food and nutrition for the masses.

 There were common schemata to the subject of nutrition.
 Point B dealt with the subject of animal foodstuffs.
 It was stressed that when eating meat, its origin, structure and value should be known (animals for slaughter, venison, poultry, fish, crustaceans, and mussels).
 Questions were raised concerning the health risks of consuming meat: Were there substances in meat which could be harmful to health such as parasites or infectious diseases?
 It was recommended that damaged, low-quality, or falsified meat be identified (IHE 1911:31).
-To ensure good quality, stricter controls were advocated for slaughtering cattle, controlling the import and export of meat, and inspecting meat (including for trichina),meat markets, and butchers.
+To ensure good quality, stricter controls were advocated for slaughtering cattle, controlling the import and export of meat, and inspecting meat (including for trichina), meat markets, and butchers.
 Suggestions were made about what to do with inedible meat (how to refuse it and how to improve low quality meat), rules about what to do with low quality meat, how to handle slaughter benches, and the need for buildings and slaughterhouses to be regulated.
 Legislation concerning all aspects of meat preservation (minced meat; sausages; addition of preservatives; preservation by cold, heat, drying, salting, pickling, or smoking; animal fats, glue substances, beef extracts, and stock cubes) should be matters of public discussion.

 Keeping eggs fresh was very important because they were seen as meat for the poor.
 Because eggs and milk were cheap animal proteins for workers, dairy farming and dairy products were a focus of the exhibition.
-Besides milk, breeds, feeding, shearing time, seasons and other hygienic points were important topics.
+Besides milk, breeds, feeding, shearing time, seasons, and other hygienic points were important topics.
 It was recommended that the milk trade and products not be negatively influenced by pollution with dirt or microorganisms coming from the animal itself or the surrounding animals in the stable.
 Stricter control of stables in the dairy and milk trade was demanded.
-It was argued that special physical, chemical and bacteriological methods be introduced to the milk trade in order to investigate milk and to find any bad substances in it.
+It was argued that special physical, chemical, and bacteriological methods be introduced to the milk trade in order to investigate milk and to find any bad substances in it.
 Pasteurization and the need to heat milk were a subject of discussion.
-Preservation additions, milk proofs and limits for canned milk were prescribed.
-Forms of long lasting milk like canned milk and powdered milk, as well as methods to preserve milk with the help of bacteria (like sour milk, yogurt, kefir or kumys) were introduced to the audience (IHE 1911:32).
+Preservation additions, milk proofs, and limits for canned milk were prescribed.
+Forms of long lasting milk like canned milk and powdered milk, as well as methods to preserve milk with the help of bacteria (like sour milk, yogurt, kefir, or kumys) were introduced to the audience (IHE 1911:32).
 Cream and butter production, falsification, pollution, and spoilage, as well as substitutes such as margarine or artificial cheese, were a focus.
 In the end, new stricter food laws were proposed.

 Vegetables, grains, and fruits comprised another main exhibition area.
 Here especially the composition of vegetables as foodstuffs was interesting.
-Different cereals made from rice, corn, millet and buckwheat were shown with the help of visual aids.
+Different cereals made from rice, corn, millet, and buckwheat were shown with the help of visual aids.
 Under the topic of wheat, different flours, grinds, sicknesses of wheat, and its substitutes were considered.
 The process of baking bread and the bread trade were dealt with intensively.
 The industrial production of sugar followed upon the extensive information given to the public about vegetables, potatoes, fruits, and dried fruits (IHE 1911:33).

-Point E explained chemical, physical, microscopic, bacteriological analysis of foodstuffs and toxic substances.
+Point E explained chemical, physical, microscopic, and bacteriological analysis of foodstuffs and toxic substances.
 A special emphasis was placed on the nutritional law of May 14, 1879, which prescribed the right packing material, colors, equipment, and containers for foodstuffs (IHE 1911:35).

 Finally, the historical department gave an overview of all items of personal hygiene (nutrition, clothing, cleaning of the body, sports, and work).
 It covered topics such as new and older forms of food, famine foods, drinks, intoxicants and spices, eating habits, meals, cutlery, dinner service, cult food, seasonal meals, artificial foodstuffs, diets, and food trade.